 Drexel in China: Shanghai JiaoTong University

-AcademicsLeBow students will have the option of selecting from over a dozen business courses taught in English, with the opportunity to take courses in Chinese based on the student’s level of fluency.
+Students majoring or minoring in business will have the option of selecting business courses taught in English, with the opportunity to take courses in Chinese based on the student’s level of Chinese fluency.
 The learning objective for ACEM’s undergraduate curriculum is to master domestic and international modern economic theories, methods and techniques.
 Weekly Chinese conversation classes are also available for interested students and are strongly encouraged.
 ACEM faculty are world class teachers and experienced in research and industry, many also working in consulting and government organizations.

 Sample English course offerings include:

 Supply Chain Management

 Students are taught by Chinese faculty at their host university.
 Grades are noted as credit/no credit (CR/NCR) on their transcript and will NOT affect their GPA.
 In order to receive CR students must earn the equivalent of an American "C" or above.
 The goal is to be a full-time student at the host institution while also taking the equivalent of a full-time load at Drexel.
 Students must not exceed the equivalent of 20 Drexel credits.